heclak/community-a4e-c/README.md

 ### Q: Why doesn't the A-4E-C have a nosewheel steering button?

 There is insufficient evidence to suggest that the A-4E had NWS.
 According to our research, the revisions and reworks relating to the NWS were applied only to -F models.
-If you find evidence that -E models did in fact have NWS, please share it!
+Leaning to use differential braking takes a little time and effort, but it's a worthwhile skill to develop!

 ### Q: Are there any plans to simulate other variants or later models of the A-4?